JumpmanYouKnow/PythonNotes/README.md

 .orderBy('Year', ascending=False)

 #### 7. filter
-In pyspark, filter on dataframe doesn't take functions that returns a boolean, it only takes SQL experssion that returns a boolean
+In pyspark, filter on dataframe doesn't take functions that returns a boolean, \n it only takes SQL experssion that returns a boolean
 If you want it to take a boolean function, use udf, sample: